 Organizing an outdoor gathering?
 Whether your event is set to take place on your deck or at another outdoor location, the right lighting can significantly enhance the sophisticated, magical vibe of your celebration.
 Proper lighting can transform your event from ordinary to an extraordinarily delightful experience.

-The same string lights that you use for decorations can serve as ideal party lights.
+The same string lights that you use for Christmas decorations can serve as ideal party lights.
 The classic C7 and C9 bulbs are fantastic for party illumination.
 You might also want to consider G30 bulbs for your party decor.
 Many people also prefer using mini-lights for lighting up their parties.

 Regardless of the type of lighting you opt for, you'll need to figure out how to hang those lights.
 No worries; setting up string lights for a party is actually quite simple.